Spotlight on a Baldrige Examiner: Chris Mitchell

 A quality advisor within the Georgia Department of Human Services, Chris has served on the Board of Examiners with competitively selected, these volunteers hail from many states, sectors, and professions for the past two years.

-Korea IT Times release the original interview article of Chris Mitchell by Christine Schaefer as follows--Ed.
+Korea IT Times releases the original interview article of Chris Mitchell by Christine Schaefer as follows--Ed.

 1. Would you please share how you first became interested in becoming a Baldrige examiner?

 In 2012, I accepted a new position as the quality advisor for the Georgia Department of Human Services’ Division of Aging Services.
 In this role, I’ve served as the organization’s Baldrige champion.

 While researching resources for assessing an organization’s performance, I discovered many great tools that helped familiarize me with the Baldrige process; those tools of course included the Baldrige Criteria [part of the Baldrige Excellence Framework].
 The more I learned, the more I understood the importance and value of the Baldrige framework to an organization and how using the Criteria can empower organizations to reach performance excellence.

 2. What were your impressions and highlights of your first training [the Examiner Preparation Course]?
 What have been highlights for you of annual examiner training in subsequent years?